-Architecture A6734 The classical language and literature of architecture.
-3 pts
+Architecture A6734 The classical language and literature ofarchitecture.3 ptsMr.
+Stubbs.

-Mr. Stubbs.

-An historical overview of the elements comprising classical architecture, its survivals and revivals, and the literature that propagated that language mainly from the 15th century through the 19th century.
-The course analyses the classical orders from Antiquity as interpreted and expanded upon by key architects in their work and as described architectural publications primarily in Italy, France, Germany, England and the United States.
+A historical overview of the elements comprising classical architecture, its survivals and revivals, and the literature that propagated that language mainly from the 15th century through the 19th century.
+The course analyzes the classical orders from antiquity, as interpreted and expanded upon by key architects in their work and as described in architectural publications primarily in Italy, France, Germany, England, and the United States.